LoopKit/LoopWorkspace/fastlane/testflight.md

 1. Download the API key itself, and open it in a text editor.
 The contents of this file will be used for `FASTLANE_KEY`.
 Copy the full text, including the "-----BEGIN PRIVATE KEY-----" and "-----END PRIVATE KEY-----" lines.

 ## Create GitHub Personal Access Token

+If you have previously built another app using the "browser build" method, you use the same personal access token (`GH_PAT`), so skip this step.
+If you use a free GitHub organization to build, you still use the same personal access token.
+This is created using your personal GitHub username.

 Log into your GitHub account to create a personal access token; this is one of two GitHub secrets needed for your build.